wayne-tsai/TECHIN515_Sp25/lab5/README.md

 ### 7. Cloud-Edge Offloading

 1. Complete the provided sketch template.
 Tune the confidence interval to control when ESP32 should consult to the cloud for gesture inference.
-2. Take a picture your serieal monitor for cases when ESP32 performs inference locally, and when ESP32 consults cloud for inference.
+2. Take a picture your serial monitor for cases when ESP32 performs inference locally, and when ESP32 consults cloud for inference.

 ## Deliverables

 1. GitHub link to your project
-2.
+2. Pictures of serial monitor